Festivals in Somerset come in all shapes and sizes.

 At the top end of the scale is the world famous Glastonbury Music Festival.
 Here, up to 250,000 music lovers gather at Worthy Farm.
 It’s hard to believe that this incredible music festival has been in existence for over 50 years!

 Even prior to the pandemic, this festival didn’t take place every year.
 The land and local residents are given a break every 5 years or so.
-(Festival founder Michael Eavis usually has a herd of dairy cows grazing on the land.)
+(Festival founder Michael Eavis usually has a herd of cows grazing on the land.)
+A festival will take place in 2025 followed by a fallow year (no festival) in 2026.

 Somerset is home to a huge array of music, food, art, literary and comedy festivals which take place throughout the year.

-Below is a selection of Somerset music festivals scheduled to take place in 2024.
+Below is a selection of Somerset music festivals scheduled to take place.

-Mayhem Music in Film Festival takes place in Bridgwater 18 and 19 May 2024
+Mayhem Music in Film Festival takes place in Bridgwater in May

-Valley Fest (by Chew Valley Lake) 1 – 4 August 2024.
+Valley Fest (by Chew Valley Lake) will be back in August 2026.
 Held on an organic farm.
-Attracts some big names.

 MORE festivals in Somerset